alb-garcia/alb-garcia.github.io/_posts/2021-04-09-customizing-your-jekyll-blog-in-github.markdown

 {% endhighlight %}

-* call the refresh_tags.py script (from your site root) prior everytime you add a tag to a post:
+* call the refresh_tags.py script (from your site repo root) prior everytime you add a tag to a post:

 {% highlight shell %}
 >> python refresh_tags.py
 {% endhighlight %}

+This script will create a `./tags` folder, where all your tag index pages will be stored (like this:
+`./tags/tag_name/index.html`)
 ## Adding Latex Math formulas with MathJax

 Add the following to the `<head>` section of `_layouts/default.html`: